 For example, they might buy an entirely different product.
 Or, they could buy the product you recommend, plus a bunch of other stuff.
 The good news is that you get a commission on all the transactions they complete when they landed through your link.

 When cookies expire is an important thing to look into when joining a program.
-Some programs (mostly on the retail side) have very narrow conversion windows, i.e. sales that originate from your links only count for a 24 hour window.
+Some programs (mostly on the retail side) have very narrow conversion windows (i.e., sales that originate from your links only count for a 24 hour window).
 But between 14 and 30 days is the norm.

 That means that if the consumer makes a purchase a week later (coming direct, not clicking again on your affiliate link), you make no commission, even though you originally introduced them to the product.

-How Much Can You Really Make with Affiliate Marketing?
+How Much Can You Really Make With Affiliate Marketing?

 Affiliate marketing, like any other field, has its famous success stories.
 There are people like Matt Diggity, Pat Flynn and Dan Henry who have all become affiliate marketing rock stars.
-They often share some of marketing their tips on their blogs, podcasts and more.
+They often share some of their marketing tips on their blogs, podcasts and more.

 Matt Diggity’s business has scaled to a point that he’s “able to pump out a new money site in one week.
 At any given time, there are at least 20 sites pulling in big money, with quite a few at the five and six-figure per month range.
-We’ve sold just as many, breaking 6-figures on the regular.”
+We’ve sold just as many, breaking six-figures on the regular.”